wwwlicious/servicestack-request-correlation/readme.md

 A [`GlobalResponseFilter`](https://github.com/ServiceStack/ServiceStack/wiki/Order-of-Operations) is used to append the correlation id to any outgoing `IResponse` objects.

 ### Internal and External calls
 To support persisting the correlation id across external calls, on `AfterPluginsLoaded` the plugin checks to see if there is an `IServiceGatewayFactory` registered in the IoC container.
-If there is, and it is also an `ServiceGatewayFactoryBase`, then it registers a decorator, `ServiceGatewayFactoryBaseDecorator`, to add the correlation id to any outgoing external requests made via anything implementing `ServiceClientBase`, (e.g. `JsonServiceClient` or `JsvServiceClient`).
+If there is, and it is also an `ServiceGatewayFactoryBase`, then it registers a decorator, `ServiceGatewayFactoryBaseDecorator`, to add the correlation id to any outgoing external requests made via anything implementing `IRestClient`, (e.g. `JsonServiceClient` or `JsvServiceClient`).

 If the call is internal then the same `IRequest` object will be used so the correlation id will already be present.